v3rbalgit/grindhousebot/README.md

    - Generate a bot token
    - Add the bot to your server with necessary permissions

+2. Get an OpenRouter API key from [OpenRouter](https://openrouter.ai/)
+   - Sign up for an account
+   - Generate an API key
+   - Add the key to your .env file

-2. Configure environment variables in `.env`:
+3. Configure environment variables in `.env`:
    ```
    DISCORD_BOT_TOKEN=your_discord_bot_token
+   OPENROUTER_API_KEY=your_openrouter_api_key
    DEFAULT_INTERVAL=60
    ```